 Blend the crayfish, wash the stockfish/dry fish with water, and set them aside on a plate (remember to remove the center bone/head of the fish.
 Wash the snails with alum or tangerine/grape juice or dry garri; you just wanna get rid of the slimy fluid.

 Snails are wonderful for ofe Owerri, You can also add snails to Oha Soup, tastes delicious!

-That is exactly how to make a delicious pot of ofe Owerri (the popular Owerri soup) you can serve with any one of fufu, eba, semo or even pounded yam.
+That is exactly how to make a delicious pot of ofe Owerri (the popular Owerri soup).
+You can serve with any of fufu, eba, semo or even pounded yam.
 I love it best when served with fufu (loi loi) 😀